scastlara/NewIt/README.md

 - [ ] Improve Database design to increase performance.
 - [ ] Check if Data-Types and constrains are correct.
 - [ ] Change rss_getter.py to work with the new database.
+- [ ] Learn how to do Full text search using SQL.
+- [ ] Learn how to do the queries on Django
+    - Full text search over multiple columns is not possible using Django models.
+     However, one can execute SQL queries and map the results to Django Models.
+See: https://docs.djangoproject.com/en/dev/topics/db/sql/

 ### Design and CSS
 - [ ] Create Logo and Header (we need a name!)